TonyJen/ClearMeasureBootcamp/src/Getting Started.md

 functions.

-3. Database Project - Allows the user to reset the database to factory defaults and restart the project from a base line.
+3. Database Project - Allows the user to reset the database to factory defaults and start the project from a base line.

 4. IntregrationTests Project - Contains test data and tests of certain core and database functionalities.

 5. PerformanceTests Project - Start project performance tests on the Azure platform.

-6. SmokeTests Project- Quick test of the integrity of the project using Selenium and various browsers.
+6. SmokeTests Project- Quick test of the integrity of the project using Selenium on various browsers.

 7. UI Project - The user interface of the project.
 Contains applicaiton pages and UI